jaseg/python-lmap/README.md

 Performing SASL binds and ctypes problems
 -----------------------------------------
 The LDAP driver now supports SASL binds, for example for Kerberos.
 The default is to use kerberos via GSSAPI, using an existing ticket after you ran ```kinit```.
 You have to provide your Kerberos realm (this looks like a domain name).
+You may, however, also just pass username/realm/password into it and it will try to auth using those.

 Contributing
 ------------